chronologic-org/prototype/README.md

 ### 0.2 Create environment file (.env)
 Since this is a secret file, it cannot be put on Github and thus, someone needs to share it directly.
 It contains all API and secret keys, credentials, etc.

+### 0.3 Create secrets folder
+This is where the Google API credentials are stored.
+Create the folder in the main directory.
+Then, download the credentials file from Google Console, APIs & Services/Credentials.
+The file name is prototype_web_client.
+Download, rename to `credentials.json` and place inside the secrets folder.

 ### 1. Activate Python environment

 Windows: